lllrrr2/firewall-proxy/English/V2ray/VLess/tcp/README.md

         "type": "none"
         },
         "tlsSettings": {
-          "serverName": "your_domain.com",  #modify "your_domain.com" to your domain "allowInsecure": false,
+          "serverName": "your_domain.com",  // modify "your_domain.com" to your domain
+          "allowInsecure": false,
           "alpn": [
           "http/1.1"